codeslash21/SQL_documentation/README.md

 ### Why not Many-Many relationship:
 Think about a simple relationship like the one between Authors and Books.
 An author can write many books.
 A book could have many authors.
 Now, without a bridge table to resolve the many-to-many relationship, what would the alternative be?
 You'd have to add multiple Author_ID columns to the Books table, one for each author.
 But how many do you add?
 2?
 3?
 10?
 However many you choose, you'll probably end up with a lot of sparse rows where many of the Author_ID values are NULL and there's a good chance that you'll run across a case where you need "just one more."
 So then you're either constantly modifying the schema to try to accommodate or you're imposing some artificial restriction ("no book can have more than 3 authors") to force things to fit.

+### NULL:
+NULLs are different than a zero - they are cells where data does not exist.
+When identifying NULLs in a WHERE clause, we write IS NULL or IS NOT NULL.
+We don't use =, because NULL isn't considered a value in SQL.
+Rather, it is a property of the data.

+There are two common ways in which you are likely to encounter NULLs:
+* NULLs frequently occur when performing a LEFT or RIGHT JOIN.
+You saw in the last lesson - when some rows in the left table of a left join are not matched with rows in the right table, those rows will contain some NULL values in the result set.
+* NULLs can also occur from simply missing data in our database.

+### MAX & MIN:
+Functionally, MIN and MAX are similar to COUNT in that they can be used on non-numerical columns.
+Depending on the column type, MIN will return the lowest number, earliest date, or non-numerical value as early in the alphabet as possible.
+As you might suspect, MAX does the opposite—it returns the highest number, the latest date, or the non-numerical value closest alphabetically to “Z.”

 ### NOTE :
 * NULLs are a datatype that specifies where no data exists in SQL.
 They are often ignored in our aggregation functions.
+* Unlike COUNT, you can only use SUM on numeric columns.
+However, SUM will ignore NULL values, as do the other aggregation functions.
+* Notice that MIN and MAX are aggregators that again ignore NULL values.